Cocoa solids

 Dry cocoa solids are the components of cocoa beans remaining after cocoa butter, the fatty component of the bean, is extracted from chocolate liquor, roasted cocoa beans that have been ground into a liquid state.
 Cocoa butter is 46% to 57% of the weight of cocoa beans and gives chocolate its characteristic melting properties.
 Cocoa powder is the powdered form of the dry solids with a small remaining amount of cocoa butter.
 Untreated cocoa powder is bitter and acidic.
 Dutch process cocoa has been treated with an alkali to neutralize the acid.

 Cocoa powder contains flavanols, amounts of which are reduced if the cocoa is subjected to acid-reducing alkalization.

-Other definitions of cocoa solids include all cocoa ingredients (cocoa mass, cocoa powder and cocoa butter).
+Other definitions of cocoa solids, especially legal ones, include all cocoa ingredients (cocoa mass, cocoa powder and cocoa butter).
 In this case, cocoa solids without cocoa butter are specified as non-fat cocoa solids.

+Production

+Cocoa solids are what remains after cocoa butter is pressed from chocolate liquor.
+The liquor manufacturers choose to press is often of acidic beans they consider lower quality.

 Physical properties

 Natural cocoa

 Natural cocoa powder is extracted with the Broma process where after the cocoa fats have been removed from the chocolate nibs the remaining dry cocoa beans are ground into cocoa powder, which is sold to consumers.
 Natural cocoa powder has a light-brown color and an extractable pH of 5.3 to 5.8.

-Because of its acidity, natural cocoa is often paired in recipes with baking soda.
+Because of its acidity, natural cocoa is often paired in recipes with baking soda (sodium bicarbonate).
 This neutralizes the acidity and creates carbon dioxide which in cakes helps them rise.

 Dutch process cocoa

-Dutch process cocoa or Dutched cocoa is cocoa powder that has been treated with an alkalizing agent to modify its color, neutralize its pH and give it a milder taste compared to "natural cocoa".
+Dutch process cocoa or Dutched cocoa is cocoa powder that has been treated with an alkalizing agent to modify its color, neutralize its pH and give it a milder taste compared to natural cocoa.
 It forms the basis for much of modern chocolate, and is used in ice cream, hot chocolate, and baking.

 The alkalization process reduces bitterness and improves solubility, which is important for beverage product applications.
-Alkalizing agents employed vary, but include potassium carbonate or sodium carbonate.
+Alkalizing agents employed vary, but include potassium carbonate and sodium carbonate.